Bioenergy with carbon capture and storage: Environmental considerations

 Some of the environmental considerations and other concerns about the widespread implementation of BECCS are similar to those of CCS.
 However, much of the critique towards CCS is that it may strengthen the dependency on depletable fossil fuels and environmentally invasive coal mining.
 This is not the case with BECCS, as it relies on renewable biomass.
 There are however other considerations which involve BECCS and these concerns are related to the possible increased use of biofuels.

-Biomass production is subject to a range of sustainability constraints, such as: scarcity of arable land and fresh water, loss of biodiversity, competition with food production, deforestation and scarcity of phosphorus.
+Biomass production is subject to a range of sustainability constraints, such as: scarcity of arable land and fresh water, loss of biodiversity, competition with food production and deforestation.
 It is important to make sure that biomass is used in a way that maximizes both energy and climate benefits.
 There has been criticism to some suggested BECCS deployment scenarios, where there would be a very heavy reliance on increased biomass input.

 Large areas of land would be required to operate BECCS on an industrial scale.
 To remove 10 billion tonnes of CO2, upwards of 300 million hectares of land area (larger than India) would be required.
 As a result, BECCS risks using land that could be better suited to agriculture and food production, especially in developing countries.

 These systems may have other negative side effects.
 There is however presently no need to expand the use of biofuels in energy or industry applications to allow for BECCS deployment.
 There is already today considerable emissions from point sources of biomass derived CO2, which could be utilized for BECCS.
 Though, in possible future bioenergy system upscaling scenarios, this may be an important consideration.

-Upscaling BECCS would require a sustainable supply of biomass - one that does not challenge land, water, or food security.
-Using bioenergy crops as feedstock will not only cause sustainability concerns but also require the use of more fertilizer leading to soil contamination and water pollution.
-Moreover, crop yield is generally subjected to climate condition, i.e. the supply of this bio-feedstock can be hard to control.
-Bioenergy sector must also expand to meet the supply level of biomass.
-Expanding bioenergy would require technical and economic development accordingly.
+The IPCC Sixth Assessment Report says: "Extensive deployment of bioenergy with carbon capture and storage (BECCS) and afforestation would require larger amounts of freshwater resources than used by the previous vegetation, altering the water cycle at regional scales (high confidence) with potential consequences for downstream uses, biodiversity, and regional climate, depending on prior land cover, background climate conditions, and scale of deployment (high confidence)."